 Unfortunately, it seems clear that, as things stand now, space settlement will not happen soon enough for any of us to see it.
 But that could be changed!
 The legislation proposed on this web site would:

-Space development has almost stopped, primarily because no one has a sufficient reason to spend the billions of dollars needed to develop safe, reliable, affordable transport between the Earth and the Moon.
+Efforts to develop space settlements have almost stopped, primarily because no one has a sufficient reason to spend the billions of dollars needed to develop safe, reliable, affordable transport between the Earth and the Moon.
 Neither Congress nor the taxpayers wants the government stuck with that expense.
 Private venture capital will support such expensive and risky research and development ONLY if success could mean a multi-billion dollar profit.
 Today, there is no profit potential in developing space transport, but we have the power to change that.

 Lunar and Martian real estate is currently worthless.
 But that real estate will acquire enormous value after there is a settlement, regular commercial access, and a system of space property rights.
 Lunar or Martian property ownership could then be bought and sold back on earth, raising billions of dollars.
 This is a plan to be sure that money is used as an incentive and reward for those who invest in a way to get there and stay there.

 In the mid 1960's, President Johnson saw he was going to be forced to take money from the space race to fund the Vietnam War.
 He feared that, if that let the Russians win the race to the Moon, they might claim ownership of the Moon.
 So he proposed, negotiated, and the U.S. Senate ratified, what became known as the 1967 "Outer Space Treaty."
 Among other things, this treaty prohibits any claims of national sovereignty on the Moon or Mars, etc. Therefore no nation can claim or "grant" land in outer space.